 None of these drugs are currently available as generic products.
 The side effects of these drugs are similar, and none of them interacts with beta-blockers.

 Be sure to take your blood pressure drugs exactly as prescribed.
 This will help minimize side effects.
-If erectile dysfunction seems to be a side effect of your beta-blocker, talk with your doctor.
+If ED seems to be a side effect of your beta-blocker, talk with a doctor.
 They may lower your dosage or switch you to another drug.

 You can also ask your doctor about possibly switching to the beta-blocker nebivolol.

 If these strategies don’t help, a drug to treat ED may be an option for you.

 It’s also important to talk with a doctor before stopping any of your medications or adding any other supplements or herbal remedies to your regimen.
 This way, you can avoid possible drug interactions or other adverse health effects.

 Yes, you can take sildenafil (Viagra) with beta-blockers.
 Viagra may be taken once a day as needed, ideally 1 hour before sexual activity.

 While Viagra doesn’t interact with beta-blockers, it may interact with other medications used to treat high blood pressure and heart disease, including:

 You also shouldn’t take these medications while drinking alcohol.